msolefonte/spotify-manager/docs/index.rst

 The spirit of spotify-manager is to automatize some requests related with the streaming, but not all of them.
-Searching data or updating your profile is less important for this library than play your fifty last tracks again or repeat a song.
-I just focused on the things I find more important and util.
+Searching data or updating your profile is less important for this library than playing your fifty last tracks again or repeat a song.
+I just focused on the things I find more important and useful.

 Here's a quick example of using *spotify-manager* to search and play a track like for example 'Mockingbird' by 'Eminem'::